Compare financing for a new roof covering with a loan

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-A modernization loan is often cheaper than an installment loan and can be obtained up to 50,000 euros without a land registry entry.
+A home improvement loan is often cheaper than a personal loan and available for up to €50,000 without an entry in the land register.

 • Insulation: Intermediate rafter insulation costs around 30 to 35 euros per square metre.
-It reduces later heating costs by up to 20 percent.
+It reduces later heating costs by up to 20 per cent.

-There are mainly three types of loans available for funding your new roof covering.
-The classic instalment loan is unrestricted and quickly available, often within 24 hours.
-However, the interest rates, ranging from four to eight percent, are comparatively high.
-It is suitable for amounts up to around 50,000 euros and does not require registration in the land register.
+For financing your new roof covering, three main types of loan are available to you.
+The classic instalment loan is unrestricted and available quickly, often within 24 hours.
+However, the interest rates are comparatively high at four to eight per cent.
+It is suitable for amounts of up to around 50,000 euros and does not require a land registry entry.

 Government subsidies: How to reduce the loan amount by up to 20 percent

-Compare the overall effective interest rates of different providers, as these include all the costs of the loan.
-Even a difference of one percentage point in the interest rate can mean savings of over 1,500 euros on a loan amount of 30,000 euros over ten years.
-Use online comparison portals to get an initial overview, but also have direct discussions with banks.
-Sometimes, a better interest rate can be negotiated in face-to-face conversations, especially if you can offer additional security.
+Compare the annual percentage rates of several providers, as these include all the costs of the loan.
+Even a one percentage point difference in interest can mean savings of over €1,500 over ten years on a loan of €30,000.
+Use online comparison portals to get an initial overview, but also speak directly with banks.
+Sometimes a better interest rate can be negotiated in a personal discussion, especially if you can offer additional security.

-Funding for a new roof is a complex decision with long-term financial implications.
-Costs can quickly exceed 45,000 euros, depending on the scope.
-Therefore, a systematic comparison of different financing options is essential.
-A dedicated renovation loan often offers the best conditions, with interest rates that can be up to three percentage points lower than those of a regular installment loan.
+Financing a new roof covering is a complex decision with long-term financial implications.
+Depending on the scope, costs can quickly exceed €45,000.
+A systematic comparison of different financing options is therefore essential.
+A purpose-specific home improvement loan often offers the best terms, with interest rates that can be up to three percentage points lower than those of a standard personal loan.

 FAQ